apache/doris/docs/en/installing/install-deploy.md

    The default value of max_file_descriptor_number is 131072.

-   For Example : ulimit -n 65536; this command set file descriptor to 65536.
+   For Example: ulimit -n 65536; this command set file descriptor to 65536.

    After starting BE process, you can use **cat /proc/$pid/limits** to see the actual limit of process.